kingstefan26/alabamaEncoder/readme.md

 # My vadeio encoda

-this is my attempt at encoding in a multi pc setup, currently supports svtav1
+this is my attempt at encoding in a multi pc setup, currently supports svtav1 aomenc x264 etc

 ![lovely screenshot of the worker](Screenshotidfk.png)

-## **WARNING: THIS IS A WORK IN PROGRESS, IT MAY NOT WORK, IT MAY EAT YOUR FILES, IT MAY EAT YOUR PC
+## *WARNING: THIS IS A WORK IN PROGRESS, IT MAY NOT WORK, TELL IF IT DOESN'T

+## **WINDOWS IS NOT SUPPORTED, USE WSL

 # Installation

-* `pip install alabamaEncoder`
+* `pipx install alabamaEncoder`
-* For basic usage make sure `SvtAv1EncApp`/`ffmpeg`/`ffprobe` are available on your path (you can use them in cli), otherwise the program will crash if something is missing
+* For basic usage make sure `SvtAv1EncApp`/`ffmpeg`/`ffprobe` are available on your path (you can use them in cli), don't worry tho, it'll tell you if something is missing

 # CLI